 What is Mexican oregano?

-This herb is a member of the mint family and is related to thyme, lavender, and basil.
-It is native to Mexico but can also be found in other parts of the world.
+This herb is a member of the verbena family and is native to Mexico but can also be found in other parts of the world.
 Mexican oregano has a strong flavor that is similar to marjoram.
 It is often used in Mexican cuisine, but it has many other uses as well!

 Header Image Source: One Green Planet